 Fix 5: Safe Mode

 You could also try running the game in Safe Mode.
-As shared by a Redditor, he along with many other users were able to rectify the issue using the below tips.
+As shared by a Redditor, he, along with many other users, was able to rectify the issue using the below tips.

 - Download and extract these files anywhere on your PC.

-- Now open the Run dialog box using Windows+R shortcut key and type in MSCONFIG.
+- Now open the Run dialog box using the Windows+R shortcut key and type in MSCONFIG.

 - Go to the Boot tab and tick mark the Safe Boot option.
 Also, make sure that the Minimal option is selected.

-- Restart your PC and when that’s done, move the above-extracted files to the Riot Vanguard files.
+- Restart your PC and move the above-extracted files to the Riot Vanguard files when that’s done.

 That’s it.
 This should fix the System Reboot Required Vanguard error.
 If not, head over to the next method given below.